-Qualified medical expert witnesses can help document how your doctor deviated from his or her standard of care toward you by offering their opinion on your case.
+Qualified medical expert witnesses can help document how your doctor deviated from their standard of care toward you by offering their opinion on your case.
 This can be done through the expert witness’s experience in a similar training or medical community as your doctor.
-Medical negligence relies on whether or not the standard of care has been violated, and expert witness testimony can help prove that.

 The medical care provider’s negligence must have caused you to suffer injuries that were preventable.
 You may be required to provide expert witness testimony or have your medical records analyzed in order to prove causation.

 You must suffer documented injuries and financial losses to have a valid medical malpractice case and recover losses.
 Recoverable compensation may include medical care costs, lost wages, out-of-pocket expenses, and pain and suffering.